gplcart/gplcart/README.md

 ## Installation ##

+Step 1.
+Download and unpack to your installation directory.
+It can be done manually or using Composer: `composer create-project gplcart/gplcart path/to/installation/folder`.
+You may want to use some optional parameters like: `--no-install --` and/or `stability="dev"`.
+See [composer docs](https://getcomposer.org/doc).

+Step 2.
+Perform full system installation using one of the following options:

-Download and unpack to your hosting directory.
-Go to `yourdomain.com/install` and follow the instructions.
-That's all!
+1. **Web installer:** Go to `yourdomain.com/install` and follow the instructions
+2. **Console:** Go to your installation directory `cd /your/installation/directory`, then `php gplcart install --db-name="example" --user-email="example@example.com"`.
+To see all available install options: `php gplcart install --help`

 ## Some key features ##